tart/qasmine/README.md

     cd src && qmake && make
     ./qasmine /where/jasmine/SpecRunner.html --verbose

-You can check number of errors, so you can write some other scripts (like git hooks) with such an example
+You can check exit code to get number of errors, so you can write some other scripts (like git hooks) with such an example

     ./qasmine /where/jasmine/SpecRunner.html > /dev/null ; echo $?

+## Error codes
+* -1 : File not found or cannot be loaded
+* 0 : Success
+* > 0 : number of errors of specs